I will continue to expand this page as your questions come in. Email me anytime:

-Can I special order a SIMA with traditional water keys?
+Can I special order traditional water keys?

 Why is the 3rd slide tuning ring "upside down"?

 Jerry was encouraged by a long time craftsman from French Besson to experiment with the design.
-It was believed that the design was an essential feature of the legendary pre-war Bessons.
+It was believed that the design was an essential feature of the legendary sound of the pre-war Bessons.
 As Jerry tested it, he found that the improvements in slotting and intonation were audibly significant.
 The design was added as a running change to Jerry's Jazz and Stratosphere trumpets and even offered as an upgrade to his previous trumpets.
-It takes just a couple of days to get used to the new "old" design.
+It takes just a couple of days to get used to this new "old" design.
 Start with index finger above and three fingers below, middle finger in the ring.
 Experiment from there to find your best feel.
 Four fingers below with index finger in the ring is also a good combination.
-But keep in mind, the tuning on a SIMA is so spot-on that the 3rd valve slide is only included in order to give you a low F. The low D is already nicely in tune and the low C# requires you to play down on the pitch just a little bit.
+But keep in mind, the tuning on a current Jerome Callet trumpet is so spot-on that the 3rd valve slide is only included in order to give you a low F. The low D is already nicely in tune and the low C# requires you to play down on the pitch just a little bit.
 Your lips and ear will accomplish this much faster, smoother, and more accurately than a slide ever can.

 Can I change the 3rd slide to top side tuning hook ring?

-What is the gap on a SIMA?
+What is the gap on a Jerome Callet trumpet?

-What is the weight of a SIMA?
+What is the weight of a Sima or NY Soloist trumpet ?